 4. Business continuity

 Failure of critical heat pump or air conditioning systems could result reputational damage from plant downtime and as a result, reduced productivity or business closure.

 Older heat pump and air conditioning systems may contain F-Gases that are classified as ozone depleting substances (ODS).
 ODS are chemicals that can damage the earth’s ozone layer if they were to escape into the upper atmosphere, therefore leaks could be extremely harmful to the ozone layer.

 Historically, R12 and R22 were widely used ODS F-Gases.
 Servicing and maintaining all systems containing ODS F-Gases have been banned on since 01 January 2015.

 While most of today’s widely used F-Gases don’t damage the ozone layer, some do contribute to global warming.
 Therefore, any escape of these gases could have severe environmental consequences.

 Planned preventative maintenance (PPM)

-PPM is a risk averse measure that maintains systems such as heat pump and air conditioning plant at set intervals to decrease the risk of failure.
+PPM is a risk adverse measure that maintains systems such as heat pump and air conditioning plant at set intervals to decrease the risk of failure.
 PPM is a proven cost-effective solution, providing comfortable conditions that support your business needs, as unmaintained plant will eventually fail to function, become troublesome or perform at levels that are inefficient.
 View further information on HVAC and heat pump maintenance.